boostup/react-colors-app/README.md

 ## Notes

-- This app is not meant to be used on a smartphone.
-Targeted screensizes for this app are those that web designers typically use, which means anything from medium to extra large screens.
+- Targeted screen sizes for this app are those that web designers typically use, which means anything from medium to extra large screens.
 Nevertheless, a quick attemps was made to have a responsive design which fits small and extra-small screens, however without satisfaction.
-It was therefore considered that this app really isn't suitable for small screens.
+It was therefore considered that this app really isn't suitable for small screens such as smartphones.

-- The PaletteList (the homescreen) Navbar has not been worked for responsive design, so the "Create Palette" button will sometimes, depending on the screen width not be aligned vertically with the palettes below
+- The PaletteList (the home screen) Navbar has not been worked for responsive design, so the "Create Palette" button will sometimes, depending on the screen width, not be aligned vertically with the palettes columns below

 ## New functionalities